Trip info

 To successfully complete the Annapurna Circuit Trek, you need to have a reasonable level of fitness, with the ability to walk for 6 to 7 hours daily, often navigating uphill and downhill sections while carrying a backpack.
 Strong legs and a stable core are essential for handling steep and uneven trails.

 No previous experience of trekking is required but you should be moderately fit and must enjoy walking and adaptable to high altitude conditions.
 Having a previous experience is definitely beneficial but it is not a must to participate for this trip.
 All travellers need to be in good physical health in order to participate fully on this trip.
-We strongly advise you to prepare yourself for the trip at least 3 months prior to your trip date by doing regular exercises, going on hiking, running or gym.
+We advise you to prepare yourself for the trip at least 2 months prior to your trip date by doing regular exercises, going on hiking, running or gym.
 The fitter you are, the more enjoyable you will find the experience of trekking.
-All our trip itinerary has been devised keeping every aspect in mind and allows ample time for acclimatization
+But all our trip itinerary has been devised keeping every aspect in mind and allows ample time for acclimatization

 Both treks are classified as challenging due to the high altitudes exceeding 5,000 meters.
 On the Everest Base Camp Trek, you trek for 12 days, starting at an altitude of 2,800 meters.
 Along the way, you’ll sleep as high as 5,140 meters at Gorakshep, reach 5,364 meters at Everest Base Camp, and ascend to 5,545 meters if you include a hike to Kala Patthar.

-The Annapurna Circuit Trek, on the other hand, involves approximately 10 days of trekking, starting at a much lower altitude of 1,290 meters.
+The Annapurna Trek, on the other hand, involves approximately 10 days of trekking, starting at a much lower altitude of 1,290 meters.
 You’ll sleep overnight at 4,400 meters and ascend as high as 5,416 meters at Thorung La Pass.
 The Annapurna Circuit Trek provides a more gradual acclimatization process and features varied terrain, making it unique compared to the Everest Base Camp Trek.

 The success rate of the Annapurna Circuit Trek is exceptionally high, ranging from 98% to 99%.
 While rarely some trekkers are unable to complete the journey, the trek is overwhelmingly successful for most participants.
-This can be attributed to its design, starting at a low altitude of 1,290 meters and allowing for gradual altitude gain, with overnight stays reaching a maximum of 4,400 meters before crossing the Thorung La Pass.
+This can be attributed to its design, starting at a low altitude of 1,290 meters and allowing for gradual altitude gain, with overnight stays reaching a maximum of 4,400m before crossing the Thorung La Pass.
 This gradual acclimatization significantly reduces the risks of altitude-related issues, contributing to the trek’s high success rate.

 The Annapurna Circuit has a significant elevation gain, starting at approximately 1,290 meters in Jagat and ascending to the trek’s highest point, Thorong La Pass, at 5,416 meters.
 This results in a total elevation gain of about 4,126 meters over 10 days